Polyspermy: Fast block of polyspermy

 The eggs of sexually-reproducing organisms are adapted to avoid this situation.
 The defenses are particularly well characterized in the sea urchin, which respond to the acceptance of one sperm by inhibiting the successful penetration of the egg by subsequent sperm.
 Similar defenses exist in other eukaryotes.

 The prevention of polyspermy in sea urchins depends on a change in the electrical charge across the surface of the egg, which is caused by the fusion of the first sperm with the egg.
 Unfertilized sea urchin eggs have a negative charge inside, but the charge becomes positive upon fertilization.
 When sea urchin sperm encounter an egg with a positive charge, sperm-egg fusion is blocked.
 Thus, after the first sperm contacts the egg and causes the change, subsequent sperms are prevented from fusing.
 This "electrical polyspermy block" is thought to result because a positively charged molecule in the sperm surface membrane is repelled by the positive charge at the egg surface.

 Electrical polyspermy blocks operate in many animal species, including frogs, clams, and marine worms, but not in the several mammals that have been studied (hamster, rabbit, mouse).
 In species without an electrical block, polyspermy is usually prevented by secretion of materials that establish a mechanical barrier to polyspermy.
 Animals such as sea urchins have a two-step polyspermy prevention strategy, with the fast, but transient, electrical block superseded after the first minute or so by a more slowly developing permanent mechanical block.
 Electrical blocks are helpful in species where a very fast block to polyspermy is needed, due to the presence of many sperm arriving simultaneously at the egg surface, as occurs in animals such as sea urchins.
 In sea urchins, fertilization occurs externally in the ocean, such that hundreds of sperm can encounter the egg within several seconds.

+In mammals, it occurs 2-3 seconds after the first sperm enters the egg.
+It is a chemical process which involves changing the potential of egg from a resting potential of -70 mv to 10 mv.
+It involves an influx of sodium ion into the egg.
+The membrane of the egg changes from negatively to positively charged.
+Sperm cannot enter a positively charged egg.
+The positive charge only lasts for 60 seconds.